solisgb/inserts/upserts/readme.md

-Upserts table from Excel or csv file
+Upserts table from Excel or csv file (not finished)